Murad Mirza

 Murād Mīrzā (مراد ميرزا; 1509-1514?-1574) was the 36th Imam of the Nizari Isma'ili Shi'a Muslim community.

+He succeeded his father Abu Dharr Ali, upon his death in 1509, at Anjudan.
 A politically active Imam, Murad Mirza had a large following.
 He is also known to have had close relations with the founder of Safavid Iran, Ismail I.

 Life

 Ali Shah, surnamed Shah Murad or Murad Mirza lived in Anjudan.
 He had also retained his close relations with Shah Ismail cemented by his father.
 His mode of living, his dress and food were characterised by a rare simplicity.
 He was a politically active Imam, possibly alongside the Nuqtavi Shia group, and had a large following.
 Murād Mīrzā did not always operate from the Nizari base of Anjudan.
 As a result of his activeness, he acquired followers in Kashan and other central Persian areas.

 The Ottoman sultan Selim I (1512-1520) began his long march to Azerbaijan after putting 40,000 Shias to death in his dominions.
 He reached the plain of Chaldiran and the outbreak of war occurred in 920/1514.
 He inflicted a defeat to Shah Ismail in the Battle of Chaldiran.
 Ottoman firepower, consisting of 200 cannon and 100 mortars was brought into play with devastating effect.
 After suffering heavy casualties, the Safavid artilleries were forced to break off the engagement.
 When Ismail left the battlefield, Salim did not pursue him.
 Later, he marched to Tabriz, the Safavid capital, which he occupied in 922/1517.
 Caterino Zeno, the Venetian ambassador writes in "Travels in Persia" (p.
 61) that, "If the Turk had been beaten in the battle of Chaldiran, the power of Ismail would have become greater than that of Tamerlane, as by the fame alone of such a victory he would have made himself absolute lord of the East."
 Later, the Mamluks of Syria and Egypt similarly remained wedded to their cavalry, and were also defeated by the Ottomans.